 This is relevant because, as we will see, there are various tax consequences connected to where the job was actually performed.

-For example: if the American citizen moved to Italy on January 20, 2022 and he/she immediately started working remotely for the American company, it is not in our opinion strictly necessary that the letter from the American employer is dated before 20 January 2022.
-Letters after January 20, 2022 acknowledging and ratifying the American employer's authorization to work remotely may also be fine for our purpose, as long as such letters are obtained prior to the commencement of any tax litigation.
+For example: if the American citizen moved to Italy on January 20, 2022 and he/she immediately started working remotely for the American company, it is not, in our opinion, strictly necessary that the letter from the American employer is dated before 20 January 2022.
+Letters after January 20, 2022 acknowledging and ratifying the American employer's authorization to work remotely may also be fine for our purpose, as long as such letters are obtained prior to the commencement of any tax litigation and they clarify that the employee is authorized to work in Italy from the beginning, that means from January 20, 2022.

-The American Employer that has hired an American Citizen living in Italy and working remotely from Italy will apply both social security and fiscal withholdings.
+The US Employer that has hired an American Citizen living in Italy and working remotely from Italy will apply both social security and fiscal withholdings.
 Is this correct?

 SOCIAL SECURITY WITHHOLDINGS

-The point is that the American social security legislation is an extraterritorial legislation, based on the provisions of art.
+The point is that the US social security legislation is an extraterritorial legislation, based on the provisions of art.
 7, paragraph 2 of the same Agreement:

 "Services performed by a United States national in Italy which are covered under the laws of the United States shall remain covered under the laws of the United States".